-Is a FFL required to build a firearm for personal use?
+FFL requirement to build a firearm for personal use?

-No. You are building the firearm for yourself for your own personal use which is legal under the Gun Control Act of 1968.
+The answer is No. Building the firearm for yourself and your own personal use is legal under the Gun Control Act of 1968.
 This is on the ATF’s website under their FAQ page.
 You can see it here: http://www.atf.gov/firearms/faq/firearms-technology.html

-It is not required to be transferred through a Federal Firearms License Dealer with all the federal paperwork like its finished counterpart, the completely finished lower receiver.
-These factors make for easy purchasing for home gunsmiths and hobbyists for personal use.
+There is no requirement to transfer through a Federal Firearms License Dealer with all the federal paperwork unlike its counterpart, the complete lower receiver.

 As long as the following laws are met there are no problems: